linlinxza/Windows-7-Full-Theme-KDE-Plasma-only-/README.md

 All widgets are locked when installing this.
 (I did this for users who... tend to click everywhere.)
 This can be changed by going to the menu.
 Type "Unlock widgets" to unlock, and type "Lock widgets" to lock again.

 So if anything goes wonky with the panel, just unlock the widgets and set the panel to your liking.
+This is cause and effect of some settings not taking affect properly.